phac-nml/irida/README.md

 * mail.server.host -- The mail server to send emails from
 * mail.server.protocol -- The mail protocol
 * mail.server.email -- Reply-to email address
-* server.baseurl -- URL of the IRIDA instance for email links
+* server.base.url -- URL of the IRIDA instance for email links
 * mail.server.username -- Reply-to name in the emails